garrandall/popular-music-data/tracks/satisfied-man-molly-hatchet.md

 Makes me a satisfied man.

-Oohh I'm so satisfied
+Oh I'm so satisfied
 Yea I'm so satisfied
-Oohh I'm so satisfied
+Oh I'm so satisfied
 Satisfied man.
 In the world
 That's falling down